Lymphatic Biomechanics & BioEngineering Lab (LBBL)

 Mission Statement

-Our lab integrates computational modeling, bioengineering, and experimental approaches to uncover the mechanisms underlying lymphatic function in health and disease.
-Our research is centered on three core areas:
+Our laboratory integrates computational modeling, bioengineering, and experimental approaches to develop new tools new strategies to improve diagnosis and treatment of lymphatic disease.
+Our research is organized around three core areas:

-• Lymphatic Tissue Engineering: Developing biomimetic models and regenerative strategies to restore and enhance lymphatic function.
+Developing biomimetic in vitro models and regenerative strategies to restore and enhance lymphatic function in disease and injury.

-• Lymphatic Imaging: Leveraging cutting-edge imaging technologies to visualize and quantify lymphatic pumping dynamics in physiological and pathological states.
+Leveraging cutting-edge imaging technologies to visualize and quantify lymphatic pumping dynamics in both healthy and diseased tissues.

 news